mtgjson/mtgjson-website/docs/changelog/README.md

 Next, in order to alleviate a large percentage of confusion with our project, we have renamed `AllSets` to `AllPrintings`, with better descriptions and upgraded site layouts.
 Redirects will be in place to ensure current projects do not suffer due to this change.

 Finally, we have several new compiled download-ables available.
 You can find more information on that down below.
+We now support JSON, SQL, SQLite, and CSV downloads of many components.
+With this change, we have renamed our `/json/<filename>` endpoint to `/files/<filename>`.
+More information found below.

 As we've said before, and will continue to reiterate: The future looks bright for MTGJSON and we would like to thank the community for its continued support and we look forward to serving you well.

 ### Cards